-Tree to be retained are primarily located in landscaped areas north of the proposed footprint of the development along the existing CHEO building.
-Further information is provided in the Tree Care Recommendations section below.
+Tree to be retained are primarily located in landscaped areas north of the proposed footprint of the development along the existing CHEO building and to the west adjacent to the existing walking path.

 Of the trees to be removed, nine (9) are invasive common buckthorn.
 A significant amount of smaller common buckthorn was also observed within the thickets adjacent to Ring Road on the southern and western edges of the Subject Lands.
 Small thickets of Buckthorn were also observed along the northern edge of the Subject Lands.